dakotih/MyApps/README.md

 - [x] Added Image Asset - The glyph is from [TheNounProject](http://www.licecap.com).

 <p>Notes:</p>
-Spent most of my time learning GitHub
+Spent most of my time (4 hours) learning GitHub

 **Walkthrough of all user stories:**